alejodosr/adaptive-inattention/README.md

 ### Datasets ###

 This framework has been validated with Imagent VID 2015 and a custom Multirotor Aerial Vehicles (MAV-VID) dataset:
 - Imagenet VID 2015 dataset can be downloaded [here](http://bvisionweb1.cs.unc.edu/ILSVRC2017/download-videos-1p39.php).
-Once downloaded, use these scripts, in this order, `scripts/get_list.py` and `scripts/get_seq_list.py` (modify the path inside the script).
 - MAV-VID dataset can be downloaded [here](https://bitbucket.org/alejodosr/mav-vid-dataset).
 The MAV-VID dataset has been annotated with [YOLO annotations style](https://github.com/AlexeyAB/Yolo_mark).

+Important: Once downloaded any dataset, use these scripts, in this order, `scripts/get_list.py` and `scripts/get_seq_list.py` (modify the path inside the script).

-If you want to use your custom dataset, YOLO-style annotations can be used and `scripts/get_YOLO_shapes.py` has to be used to generate extra annotations.
+(If you want to use your custom dataset, YOLO-style annotations can be used and `scripts/get_YOLO_shapes.py` has to be used to generate extra annotations)

 ### Additional notes ###
 Every script has several options and parameters.
 These are some important ones: